debops/debops/docs/debops-tools/installation.rst

 The DebOps playbooks and roles are designed to be used in an Ansible "push" model, with a central host called an "Ansible Controller" executing Ansible playbooks and connecting to the "remote hosts" to manage them over SSH.
-Ansible Controller host is not an integral part of the DebOps environment, wich means that this host does not need to be available at all times for other hosts managed by DebOps.
+Ansible Controller host is not an integral part of the DebOps environment, which means that this host does not need to be available at all times for other hosts managed by DebOps.
 You can use DebOps playbook and roles on a laptop or another device that can then be disconnected from the network and securely stored